What is Beginnings?

 When am I going to know what courses I will be taking in the Fall?

 Beginnings is a one-day program designed to help you feel more comfortable about starting your first year at F&M. You can think of it as your first official activity as a Franklin & Marshall student.
 During the day, you will complete important tasks that are part of getting ready for the first year of college.
-You can also expect to meet some of your new classmates (including members of your college house), a few current students, the faculty don and prefect of your college house, and a faculty member who will work with you on your courses for the fall semester.
+You can also expect to meet some of your new classmates (including members of your college house), a few current students, the faculty don and dean of your college house, and a faculty member who will talk with you about the curriculum.
 In addition, the day offers opportunities for you to learn more about programs and activities that interest you.
-This year Beginnings is offered on three different days, May 13, 15, or 17.
+This year Beginnings is offered on three different days, May 12, 14, or 16.

 You will be given a final schedule for the day once you arrive.
 Registration and check in takes place from 8:00-8:30 a.m. and the official Welcome begins at 8:45 a.m.

 Introductions.
-You will have the opportunity to meet members of the Class of 2017, the Faculty Don and Prefect of your College House, and other members of the College community.
+You will have the opportunity to meet members of the Class of 2018, the Faculty Don and Dean of your College House, and other members of the College community.